deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="next">Next Steps: MNIST and Running Examples</a>

 Take a look at the [MNIST tutorial](../mnist-tutorial.html).

+When you're building a new project with Deeplearning4j

 If you have a clear idea of how deep learning works and what you want to build, go straight to our section on [custom datasets](../customdatasets.html).